philipwalsh/finding_team_phat_tuesday/README.md

 ## My Results

-The model did not perform well during training.
-Ugly looking metrics.
+The model performed ok during training.
+I have seen worse metrics.

 ![metrics loss](images/readme/metrics_loss.JPG)

+The test accuracy never got above 86% but that is probably due to the fact that I began with a very small training set.

 ![metrics accuracy](images/readme/metrics_accuracy.JPG)

 But as the saying goes,